cBioPortal/cbioportal-frontend/packages/oncoprintjs/README.md

-##Building and running test page##
+##Building a bundle##

-To build: Navigate to the 'src' directory and execute the following command:
+To build: Navigate to the root directory and execute the following command:
-$ gulp test
+$ gulp

 If you don't have gulp installed, you can get it using node package manager

-To serve: Navigate to the 'src' directory and execute the following command:
-$ python -m SimpleHTTPServer 8000

-Then, in your browser, go to localhost:8000